Garden Waste Suspended Until Spring 2022

 So, how do you recycle your green waste?

-- Compost your garden waste - here are some how to compost tips.
+- Compost your garden waste - here are some tips about how to compost.
 Please don't put garden waste in your refuse bin.

 - Use recycle centres - All three recycling centres located in the South Hams are operated by Devon County Council and take garden waste.
 Full details, including opening hours, can be found here.